 After delighting in the migration, whale-watchers can view an array of related exhibits and learn about local and transient whale pods at the Lime Kiln Interpretive Center.
-Other adventures include hiking, kayaking and diving.
+Other adventures include hiking, diving and bird watching.
 More favorites: touring the historic lighthouse and exploring the 19th-Century lime kiln for which the park was named.

 This small day-use park, with its rugged beauty and spectacular sea life, is a destination in its own right.
 It’s a must-do on any San Juan Island vacation.